isomerpages/isomerpages-govtech/media/technews/_posts/2022-08-12-crowdtasksg-get-your-opinions-heard.md

 The platform is a one-stop shop, consolidating tasks from the whole of government and allowing interested people to easily access them.

-All Singapore citizens and Permanent Residents above the age of 18 are able to access the portal with their Singpass account.
+All Singapore citizens and Permanent Residents aged 18 years and above are able to access the portal with their Singpass account.

 ## How can I benefit from this?